andrewdcampbell/face-movie/README.md

 ```
 git clone https://github.com/andrewdcampbell/face-movie
 ```
-2. Download the trained face detector model from [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).
+2. Download the trained face shape predictor model from [here](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).
 Unzip it and place it in the root directory of the repo.
+Do the same with the [detector model](http://dlib.net/files/mmod_human_face_detector.dat.bz2).

 ## Creating a face movie - reccomended workflow